At St Luke’s we have fully embraced phonics as a key aspect of teaching children to read and write.

 In Year One we continue to use the ‘Letters and Sounds’ document to plan our phonics teaching and we aim for the majority of children to be confident up to Phase 5 by the time they leave Year One.

-If children need extra support with their phonics learning we offer a range of intervention sessions and groups to help them progress further.
-If they are not confident up to phase 6 by the time they leave Year Two we offer a range of support for them to achieve this while they are in Key Stage Two.
+If children need extra support with their phonics learning we offer a range of intervention sessions and groups to help them progress further, for example, if a child does not reach Phase 6 by the end of Year 2.

 In all classes we strive to plan a range of exciting hands on lessons which build on the skills needed to achieve each phase of the phonics programme.